 By the time I reached high school, my hatred for the Mormon Church and for anyone who said they were Mormon was so deep and visceral that I wanted them all to die.
 I would daydream about their temples being blown up and consumed by fire.
 I wanted them to suffer as I had suffered.
-I could have met the most loving Mormon in the world and I still would have wanted them to be tortured to death.

 What I had to own is that this hatred was in me.
 And under it, this pain was in me.
 I could have made it only about them.
 But regardless of whether or not they caused it, it was in me… Two fragments.
 The first fragment is a self that was a victim.
 This self is in so much pain.
 This self feels powerless to make the Mormons like me and to make them see me as good.
 This self feels cast out and forsaken by them.
 This self doesn’t belong anywhere even though I desperately want to.
 And the second fragment is a self that is protecting that vulnerable self.
 This self will not let anyone close to that vulnerability and will not ever let me be hurt like that again.
 This side wants to eradicate the threat.
 This side wants to create justice.
 This side wants to feel power instead of powerlessness.
 This self is keeping the other self safe in an instinctual way.